Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.2 K/9, which ranks 23rd in MLB.

-- The Cardinals have a 4.52 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Cardinals' 4.51 team ERA ranks 22nd among all league pitching staffs.

-- Cardinals pitchers combine to give up the fewest home runs in baseball (97 total, one per game).
+- Cardinals pitchers combine to surrender the fewest home runs in baseball (97 total, one per game).

-- Matz (1-7) gets the starting nod for the Cardinals in his 14th start of the season.
-He's put together a 4.67 ERA in 81 2/3 innings pitched, with 79 strikeouts.

-- The left-hander last appeared on Friday against the Chicago Cubs, when he tossed five innings, allowing one earned run while giving up three hits.
+- The righty last appeared on Friday against the Chicago Cubs, when he tossed six innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.